Dan J. Harkey

 It's easy to delay tasks or avoid confronting problems, but rationalization is an ineffective practice..

-When we 'kick the can down the road', we delay or avoid dealing with a significant, time-sensitive problem.
-This concept is familiar to many of us, and it's important to recognize when we're doing it.
+When we ‘kick the can down the road’, we delay or avoid dealing with a significant, time-sensitive problem.
+This concept is familiar to many of us, and it’s essential to recognize when we’re engaging in it.

-Rationalization, finding logical reasons to justify deferring actions until later, is a defense mechanism.
-However, it's important to be aware that this habit can hinder our progress and prevent us from seizing opportunities.
+Rationalization, the act of finding logical reasons to justify deferring actions until later, is a defense mechanism.
+However, it’s essential to be aware that this habit can hinder our progress and prevent us from seizing opportunities.

-As a subconscious memory part of our brain, the mind can be straightforward or play games.
+As a subconscious part of our brain, the mind can be straightforward or play tricks on us.

 Article:

 Try listing 10 or 15 action items to accomplish today?
-Do we tackle the easiest first or the most difficult?
+Do we tackle the most manageable tasks first or the most difficult ones?
 By doing the easy stuff first, we move it off our plate to focus on the tough stuff.
-The hard stuff will take longer and more concentration.
+More challenging tasks will require greater concentration and effort.

-By tackling the hard stuff first and using our fresh brain power to accomplish the task, we set ourselves up for success.
-This approach leaves us clear-headed and ready to tackle the remainder of the action items, empowering us to be more productive and efficient.
+By tackling the challenging tasks first and utilizing our fresh brainpower to accomplish them, we set ourselves up for success.
+This approach leaves us clear-headed and ready to tackle the remaining action items, empowering us to be more productive and efficient.

 The propensity to leave the more difficult tasks until last can reflect a cognitive problem in our brains.

-The habit may be rationalization or insecurity, but it simultaneously causes us to forgo opportunities.
+The habit may be a form of rationalization or insecurity, but it simultaneously causes us to forgo opportunities.

 I prefer tackling the tough stuff first so my brain can smoothly sail for the remainder.